-In order for the Department of Defense should grow more comfortable using software-specific acquisition authorities and Other Transaction Authorities (OTAs), it must simplify and accelerate the Authority to Operate (ATO) process.
+In order for the Department of Defense to grow more comfortable using softwarespecific acquisition authorities and Other Transaction Authorities (OTAs), it must simplify and accelerate the Authority to Operate (ATO) process.

 Too often defense industry giants and incumbents are awarded contracts and tasked with projects that they will never be able to complete.